mbforbes/website-3/posts/garage/image-placeholder-development-page.md

 Surprisingly, the solution to varying heights and having a layout that works with explicit width / height attributes was the same thing: manually specifying image-containing div widths.

 My remaining question is how to output CSS.
+But for the time being, I'm just going to limit myself to matching heights.

-### 4/6/7. caching (sizes and thumbhash), v1
+### 2--7.
+Everything else^[Funny how this happens.
+I wrote out that plan above, which helped me get started.
+But then once I was knee-deep in everything and I understood the shape of the problem better, certain bullet points became trivial, and certain expanded to have many parts.
+So the todo list was a good thing to get started, but I ended up writing a new one inline below once I really figured out what was going to take time to work on.]

 This is all getting unstructured.
 Since I realized I could potentially get the same layout to work w/o srcset and different sizes (just keeping original height-matching images), adding width, height, and thumbhash, I'm trying that for v1, which will affect all the posts that currently exist.